ucb-stat133/stat133-spring-2018/labs/lab08-simple-loops.md

     ## [4,]    4    9   14   19
     ## [5,]    5   10   15   20

 Say we want to add 1 to all elements in row 1, add 2 to all elements in row 2, add 3 to all elements in row 3, and so on.
-To do this without using vectorized coe, you need to work with two `for()` loops.
+To do this without using vectorized coe, you need to work with two nested `for()` loops.
 One loop will control how you traverse the matrix by rows, the other loop will control how you traverse the matrix by columns.
 Here's how:

 ``` r
 # empty matrix B